Together, We Can End Unsheltered Homelessness

 On any given night, a midnight walk through any Portland hospital emergency room will show how they are sheltering our unsheltered homeless in their halls and patient rooms, with many suffering from a preventable illness that has escalated to an emergency.
 While Multnomah County and the City of Portland blame each other for our homeless system missteps, our entire community are victims: hospitals who are forced by limited capacity to make a best of only worse decisions, Portlanders because of overprescribed ERs that result in slower response times in our greatest time of medical need, and our unsheltered homeless because they have nowhere else to go.

-“Homeless Upon Arrival”: More than one-third (35% timeline link) of the entire INFLOW to Portland and Multnomah County are people that are ‘homeless upon arrival.’
+“Homeless Upon Arrival”: More than one-third (see "35% of homeless persons are homeless on arrival") of the entire INFLOW to Portland and Multnomah County are people that are ‘homeless upon arrival.’
 As homelessness has no boundaries, these individuals were homeless elsewhere and now find themselves homeless in Portland.
 Many of these people were homeless in other parts of Oregon before they arrived, but a staggering 21% (timeline 21% link) of Portland’s “homeless upon arrival” population are from “out of state,” a statistic that is one of the highest in the nation.

 Shelter Portland’s mission of increasing the availability of nighttime emergency shelter beds to accommodate anyone in need will not only alleviate people’s suffering but also allow Portland to properly enforce its no-camping laws.
-This will drastically help reduce Portland’s magnet status for those living in tents, makeshift structures, shopkeepers’ doorways, and inoperable, unlicensed, uninsured cars, RVs, trailers, and boats.
+This will drastically help reduce Portland’s ‘inflow’ for those living in tents, makeshift structures, shopkeepers’ doorways, and inoperable, unlicensed, uninsured cars, RVs, trailers, and boats.
 Our shared “Community Standard” achieved, unsheltered homelessness will no longer be a normalized behavior and our community and streets will no longer be a destination.

 This approach is neither novel nor unique.
 Other communities, such as Boise, Idaho, have only needed to provide a fraction of the shelter beds compared to the actual unsheltered homeless population.